-3 Please refer to the associated 'Dimensions and Criteria Bond Principles, Social Bond Principles, Sustainability Bond Principles); IFC Performance Standards; SuRe, among others.
-Please refer to the FAQ document for more information on referenced resources and key elements extracted from the mapping exercise that were used to and corruption, project-by-project government fiscal transparency, and transparent procurement.
+Bond Principles, Social Bond Principles, Sustainability Bond Principles); IFC Performance Standards; SuRe, among others.
+Please refer to the FAQ document for more information on referenced resources and key elements extracted from the mapping exercise that were used to develop the sustainability criteria underpinning the label.